shaoservicenow/travelrequest/docs/Exercise 2.md

 1. Click the **Submit** button

-We will test this form on the *Employee Center Portal* at the end of the exercise.
+We will test this form on the *Employee Center Portal* at the end of this session.
 Now it's time for us to create an approval workflow for this travel request!

 <br>